-CHARM focuses its work in sub-Saharan African countries where civic freedoms are obstructed, but there is still space to speak out, organise and act, including pockets of resistance that can be supported to strengthen human rights and democratic freedoms.
+CHARM focuses its work on sub-Saharan African countries where civic freedoms are obstructed.
+However, there is still space to speak out, organise and act, including pockets of resistance that can be supported to strengthen human rights and democratic freedoms.

 To achieve this, activities sought to achieve 4 key objectives: